ignite/web/packages/vuex/README.md

 ### Starport

-Registered as `common/starport`, use this module if you are doing local development on a [Starport](http://github.com/tendermint/starport)-launched chain.
-This module configures the `env` module using the Starport `:12345/status` endpoint.
+Registered as `common/starport`, use this module if you are doing local development on a chain scaffolded with [Ignite CLI](https://github.com/ignite-hq/cli).
+This module configures the `env` module using the Ignite CLI `:12345/status` endpoint.

 ### Blocks

-Registered as `common/blocks`, this module will receive, store and decode the latest 20 blocks (configurable) as they appear in the websocket API.
+Registered as `common/blocks`, this module receives, stores, and decodes the latest 20 blocks (configurable) as they appear in the websocket API.

 Get the latest 10 blocks: